 I’m Waldo David Landers Jaquith (JAKE-with).
-I live in Charlottesville, Virginia, with my wife and infant son.
-I graduated from Virginia Tech in May of 2005 and from the Sorensen Institute for Political Leadership in December of 2005.
+I live near Charlottesville, Virginia, with my wife and son.

 I’ve hiked most of the Appalachian Trail.
 I’ve won two VH1 Music Awards.
 I saved Al Gore’s life.
 I received the first-ever e-mailed subpoena.
 I caught Chris Anderson plagiarizing big chunks of his book, Free: The Future of a Radical Price.
 I successfully fought off a subpoena that tried to unmask anonymous commenters on my blog.
 I was a roadie for the Rolling Stones for three days.
 I won the 2011 Knight News Challenge.
 President Obama named me a “Champion for Change.”
 I used to work for the White House Office of Science and Technology Policy, for which I created Ethics.gov.
 I was a News Challenge Fellow with the John S. and James L. Knight Foundation.
 I’m the Director of the U.S. Open Data Institute.